snlab/alto-doc/ECS_design_document_template.md

 ### Overview of our ECS implementation

-ECS has two module in current ALTO implementation, `alto-provider` module, which contains ECSImplementation, and `alto-network` module, which contains the supported codes of ECS.
-And this ECS depend on a modified L2 Switch in OpenDayLight, which will discussed in next section.
+ECS has two modules in current ALTO implementation, `alto-provider` module, which contains ECSImplementation, and `alto-network` module, which contains the supported codes of ECS.
+And this ECS depends on a modified L2 Switch in OpenDayLight, which will be discussed in next section.

 ### Dependencies

 * A modified L2 Switch:

 	We use a modified L2 Switch from ODL because two reason.
-First is that ODL didn't provide routing service or another switching module.
+First is that ODL didn't provide a routing service or another switching module.
 So ODL's default selection is L2 Switch.
 Second is that the L2 Switch from ODL use Spain Tree Protocol (STP) as default switching protocol.
 It's not good enough because STP cause flooding.
-Each packet in the network managed by L2 Switch would fowrarded to all hosts so the network will be inefficiency.
+Each packet in the network managed by L2 Switch would forward to all hosts so the network will be inefficient.
 Since L2 Switch has legacy codes from Hydrogen release, which use shortest path algorithm to switching.
-We modified the L2 Switch to enable Dijkstra algorithm using the lagacy codes.
-And we also privide a routing service in L2 Switch to calculate the real path between endpoints.
+We modify the L2 Switch to enable Dijkstra algorithm using the legacy codes.
+And we also provide a routing service in L2 Switch to calculate the real path between endpoints.

 ### `alto-provider` Overview